 There has been extensive national and international research to show that as soil P concentrations increase, the risk to waterways can also increase (McDowell, Drewry, Carey, Paton, & Condron, 2003).
 On the back of these findings, a range of P mitigation strategies have been identified and tested to minimise P loss from soil to water.
 Some of these include achieving the optimal soil P test, use of low solubility P fertilisers, sediment traps, grass buffer strips, constructed wetlands, and application of amendments to sorb P in soil and drainage water (McDowell & Nash, 2012).
-Regular soil testing, and implementation of nutrient budget and management plans will help minimise excessive nutrient accumulation in soils and potential losses from soils and this is advocated to land managers.
-A recent innovation could be the introduction of dung beetles to pastoral farming systems.
-These insects can bury dung below the soil surface this increasing soil organic matter, improving water infiltration rates, lowering soil compaction and reducing the risk that dung may be entrained in runoff water (see https://dungbeetles.co.nz/references/).
+Regular soil testing and implementation of nutrient budget and management plans will help minimise excessive nutrient accumulation in soils and potential losses from soils and this is advocated to land managers.
+A recent innovation could be the introduction of Dung Beetles to pastoral farming systems.
+These insects can bury dung below the soil surface this increasing soil organic matter, improving water infiltration rates, lowering soil compaction and reducing the risk that dung may be entrained in runoff water.

+See https://dungbeetles.co.nz/references/

 The long-term trend in phosphate is generally stable for most land uses (Figure 19).
 A slight downward trend can be seen for dairy farms, but this is within the margin of error for the data.
+Cropping risk has increased following the sampling of six sites this year.
 Combined with the soil compaction data discussed earlier, this means phosphate loss risk is moderate but stable.